-We’ve had the chance to experience the OG Soarin’ several times this month, even racing over to Disney California Adventure to rope drop and ride the attraction (and only Soarin’) one last time before heading home.
-I’m relieved that we’ll be able to experience it again during the D23 Expo, but the question a lot of Walt Disney World fans have been asking on social media is, “what about Epcot?!”
+We had the chance to experience the OG Soarin’ several times last summer, even racing over to Disney California Adventure to rope drop and ride the attraction (and only Soarin’) one last time before heading home.
+I’m relieved that we’ll be able to experience it again, but the question a lot of Walt Disney World fans have been asking on social media is, “what about Epcot?!”

 First, Soarin’ at Epcot is located in Future World, not World Showcase.
 Moreover, it’s shoehorned into the Land, a pavilion that is ostensibly dedicated to human civilization’s interaction with the Earth.
 California is not just the most biodiverse state, it’s one of the most biodiverse places in the world.
 With such a range of ecosystems, it’s hard to believe California is a single state.
 (What a place!)